Stability for random measures, point processes and discrete semigroups: Discrete stability for semigroups

 for any $t\in[0,1]$, where $\xi'$, $\xi''$ and $\xi$ are independent identically distributed. \end{definition}

-Thus, $\xi$ is $\das$ if and only if the corresponding point process $\Phi(\xi)$ is $\das$, see Definition~\ref{def:das}.
-Thus, the distributions of $\das$ random elements in $S$ are characterised by Theorem~\ref{th:coxpros}.
-Since the basis decomposition (\ref{eq:basis}) is assumed to be finite, $\Phi(\xi)$ is a finite point process, meaning that the spectral measure $\sigma$ is finite and supported by finite measures, see Corollary~\ref{cor:finitedas}.
+Thus, $\xi$ is $\das$ if and only if the corresponding point process $\Phi(\xi)$ is $\das$; see Definition~\ref{def:das}.
+Thus, the distributions of $\das$ random elements in $S$ are characterised by Theorem \ref{th:coxpros}.
+Since the basis decomposition (\ref{eq:basis}) is finite, $\Phi(\xi)$ is a finite point process, meaning that the spectral measure $\sigma$ is finite and supported by the set $\M_1$ of probability measures on $X$; see Corollary \ref{cor:finitedas}.

-To formalise the presentation, consider characters $\chi$ on $S$, which are homomorphisms between $S$ and $[-1,1]$ with the multiplication operation.
-While in general characters are homomorphisms between a semigroup and the unit complex disk, the semigroup $S$ is equipped with the identical involution, implying that characters are real-valued.
-It is shown in \cite{dav:mol:zuy08} that if the characters form a separating family $\tilde{S}$, then the distribution of $\xi$ is uniquely defined by the expectations $\E\chi(\xi)$ for $\chi\in \tilde{S}$.
-It is easy to see that